Road speed limits in the United Kingdom

-Enforcement of UK road speed limits was traditionally done using police 'speed traps' set up and operated by the police who now increasingly use speed guns, automated in-vehicle systems and automated roadside traffic cameras.
+Enforcement of UK road speed limits was traditionally achieved using police 'speed traps' set up and operated by the police who now increasingly use speed guns, automated in-vehicle systems and automated roadside traffic cameras.
 Some vehicle categories have various lower maximum limits enforced by speed limiters.

 Ever since they have been introduced, speed limits have been controversial.
 They are both opposed or supported from various sources; including motoring advocacy groups, anti-motoring groups and others who either consider them to be irrelevant, set too low or set too high.

 Current regulations

 National speed limits

 Default maximum speed limits apply to all roads where no specific lower numeric speed limit is already in force.
 The default speed limit is known as the national speed limit (NSL).
 The NSLs vary by road type and for vehicle types.

+In Northern Ireland only, vehicles displaying L-plates (for learner drivers) or R-plates (for newly qualified drivers) may not exceed 45 mph, regardless of whether the driver is required to display them.
+This restriction does not apply to goods vehicles, buses and coaches displaying L-plates while driving on a motorway, or to motorcycles of Class A2 or A displaying R-plates.

 Speed limiters

 Some classes of vehicles are required to have speed limiters which enforce a maximum speed by physical means.
-Older vehicles still in use do not have limiters fitted or have them set at a higher speeds.
 New vehicles should be fitted with limiters as follows: